adelphi-ed-tech/au-courses/courses/mlearning.md

 Using your own mobile device, create a _multimedia poem_, "Where I'm from".
 The poem will consist of the text and at least 5 images that you record with your phone (or tablet).

 ### Tech Report

 Working in groups, students will present a "Tech Report", on an aspect of mobile technology.
-Groups will prepare a 10-12 minute presentation, followed by questions.
+Groups will prepare an 7-8 slidecast which they will on their blog (teammates will link to/cross-post it).
 They will also post an annotated list of resources (websites, press, and scholarly articles) related to their topic.
 Annotations should only be a few sentences.

 Example topics:

 * wireless networks
 * near field communications (NFC)
 * device hardware
-* GPS & location
+* GIS/GPS & location
 * iOS and Android Platforms
 * mobile media (video, audio, animations, web/html/css, etc)
-* speech recognition, text-to-speech
+* speech recognition, text-to-speech, voice interfaces
 * facial recognition & computer vision
 * mobile computing and assistive technology
+* wireless/mobile security

 ### Mobile Video Interview
 Video-capable phones and tablets have made it very easy to record video.
 For this assignment you are going to shoot a 5 minute video (keep it within 30 seconds of 5 min).
 In the video you will interview somebody (at least one person, more than one if you choose to go that way).
 The **theme** for the interview is: _The effect of mobile computing on our society._ You should write your interview questions before hand, but also feel free to improvise during the interview.
 Some interviewers edit out their own voice and questions (more of a documentary style), others leave them in (more conversational).
 This is entirely up to you.
 While you are encouraged to work with other students on the this project, everyone must upload their own interview.